S3-working-group/s3-practical-guide/S3-practical-guide.md

 The information revealed by objections can be used to improve:

--   current and planned action
+-   current and planned activity
 -   how people execute on decisions
 -   existing agreements
 -   proposals